Soul Nomad & the World Eaters: Main characters

-The player's character, he/she is the only one who can wield the Onyx Blade and can successfully fuse with Gig and make use of his powers.
-He/She does not have a voice during cut-scenes, but the player can choose certain responses during the game to advance the story.
-He/She does have a voice in battle.
+The player character, who is the only one who can wield the Onyx Blade and successfully fuse with Gig to make use of his powers.
+He/she has a voice during battle, but not during cutscenes, though the player can choose certain responses during the game to advance the story.
 Depending on the relationship choices, the main character is seen with the character he/she has had the strongest relationship with at the end of the Hero storyline.
-In the Demon Story, if the hero wins the final battle, he/she will have killed everyone on the planet and revert to a power-hungry mindless creature that goes on to destroy the world of Drazil.
+In the Demon Story, if the hero wins the final battle, he/she kills everyone on the planet and reverts to a power-hungry mindless creature that goes on to destroy the world of Drazil.
 The default name for the main character is "Revya".

-This character is available as a download for Disgaea 3: Absence of Justice.
-This character is female and goes under her default name "Revya".
+The hero is available as a download for Disgaea 3: Absence of Justice.
+The character is female and known by the default name "Revya".
 She is a humanoid unit whose only weapon forte is the sword.

-She was also a nominee as downloaded content for Disgaea 4: A Promise Unforgotten, but did not receive enough votes.
+She was also a nominee as downloadable content for Disgaea 4: A Promise Unforgotten, but did not receive enough votes.